module Uwt_io:sig..end

 number of bytes read.

-on end of inputval read_value : input_channel -> 'a Lwt.t
+End_of_file on end of inputval read_value : input_channel -> 'a Lwt.tread_value channel reads a marshaled value from channel; it corresponds

 to the standard library's